Adi5423/VideoController_Phone_Windows/Readme.md

 ## 📄 License

-MIT License.
+(MIT License)[LICENSE].
 Free to modify and share.

 ---

-## ✨ Credits
+Looking forward to build a final .apk for mobile , not web based. as for now all clear for widnows side , just a normal .bat run and test on same wifi network as by scanning the qr.

-Crafted with 🛠️ by \[Your Name].
+.apk would make it more better(no web interaction).